DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/lectures/week-7/midi-intro.md

 4. **Filter Events**: Use `Edit > Filter events...` to isolate your selected notes for more precise editing.
    1. Click "Add to Selection" then "Set Filter from selection".
 Then check the box labeled "Show only events that pass filter".
 This will make it easier to edit the velocities of only the selected notes.

+## Adding Alternative Sounds (MusicRadar Example)

+Once your beat works with the default kit, extend the palette by adding a few external one‑shots to unused pads (e.g., pads 9–16) so your existing pattern keeps playing.

+1. **Find sounds on MusicRadar**: Go to https://www.musicradar.com/news/tech/free-music-samples-royalty-free-loops-hits-and-multis-to-download-sampleradar and pick a drum one‑shots pack.
+Download and unzip.
+2. **Add to the existing kit**: In Sitala, select an empty pad and drag a WAV from the pack onto it.
+Repeat for a few complementary sounds (e.g., an alternate snare, clap, cymbal).
+3. **Keep mapping consistent**: Avoid replacing kick/snare pads you already used; adding to empty pads preserves your MIDI pattern.
+If you do replace, update the MIDI notes accordingly.
+4. **Tweak and balance**: Use Shape, Compression, Tuning, Tone, Volume, and Pan to fit new sounds with the default kit.
+Optionally trim sample starts for tighter feel.
+5. **Save the kit**: Save a Sitala preset so you can recall your combined default+custom kit.

 ## Adding More Tracks

 1. **Another drum track**: Add a second Sitala for more kits or layers.